Emurgo/age-usd/README.md

 ## How Does The AgeUSD Protocol Work?

-At it's core the AgeUSD protocol is quite simple to understand.
+At its core the AgeUSD protocol is quite simple to understand.
 There are two kinds of parties who interact with the protocol:

 1. Reserve Providers
 2. AgeUSD Users